Are headbands the hair enemy?

 “The original no-slip, no-headache headbands made in Los Angeles and born in 2006.
 Peta vegan approved.
 Printed, solids, one size adult, and kids sizes.
 All headbands can be worn wide, thin, or scrunched to fit your own personal style.
 Check out our Winterwear headbands for cooler temperatures.”

 Their latest “Road Trippin” collection features various styles of Big Sur, Joshua Tree, Santa Cruz and Yosemite, each displaying their respective region in headband form.
 The natural earthy prints are vibrant and expressive.
 It can make any classic outfit suddenly turn heads because the prints scream “I’m a fun, stylish person who loves the earth.”
 Who wouldn’t want your style to express that to the world?
-They’re priced at $17 if you buy them individually or you can get the full set of twelve for $180.
+You can get the full pack of four for $10.
 For the amount you’ll wear them, that’s a steal.

 MORE THAN HEADBANDS